 NAVEX Global’s Workplace Harassment Training

 NAVEX Global partners with thousands of customers around the world, delivering effective ethics and compliance training.
-Our market-leading Workplace Harassment course is designed to align with federal and state anti-harassment training requirements, including California laws.
-Updated on a regular two-year cadence, our course allows organizations to consistently train their managers and employees on the latest legal requirements and behavioral expectations, from California and beyond.
+Our market-leading Workplace Harassment course is designed to align with federal and state anti-harassment training requirements, including California, New York, Connecticut and Illinois laws.
+Updated on a regular cadence, our course allows organizations to consistently train their managers and employees on the latest legal requirements and behavioral expectations.

 The NAVEX Global ethics and compliance training solution is vetted by Baker McKenzie, one of the largest employment law firms in the world, and exclusively endorsed by The ACC and SHRM.
 Be sure your organization is training your employees and stakeholders with the gold standard Workplace Harassment course, from NAVEX Global.

-Our Workplace Harassment course versions allow customers to meet or exceed the specific training requirements defined in the California laws, by offering a 30-minute course for employees, a 60-minute course for managers and a 120-minute course for managers.
-This course and our LMS allow customers to track the duration of and completion rates of harassment training for each manager, ensuring customers comply with the two-hour duration requirement defined in the California legislation.
+Our Workplace Harassment course versions allow customers to meet or exceed the specific training requirements by offering a 30-minute course for employees, a 60-minute course for employees, a 120 minute course for employees, and a 60-minute course for managers as well as a 120-minute course for managers.
+This course and our LMS allow customers to track the duration of and completion rates of harassment training for each learner, ensuring customers comply with the legal requirements defined in the New York and California legislation.